nicholas-yjtang/interview/iot/rbpi_mosq_thingspeak/README.md

 # Thingspeak
 ## Control the sensor frequency update

-You can create a talkback app in thingspeak, and place the talkback api key and talkback id into the .env file in the raspberry pi
+You can create a talkback app in thingspeak, and place the talkback api key and talkback id into the .env file in the raspberry pi client application.
+This will allow the client application to poll the talkback api to get the sensor update frequency.

 ## Perform simple data analysis and weather prediction